Greater Bilby

 AWC protects almost 10 per cent of the entire Bilby population, but with ongoing translocations, this figure is set to double in the coming years.

-In 2016, AWC reintroduced Bilbies to Mt Gibson Wildlife Sanctuary, where the population is expected to grow to around 240 animals.
+Between 2016-2018, AWC reintroduced 56 Bilbies to Mt Gibson Wildlife Sanctuary.
+Since, the population is estimated to have grown to 1,770 individuals (2023 census).

 AWC reintroduced Bilbies to the Pilliga in late 2018, followed by Mallee Cliffs National Park in October 2019.
 Prior to these translocations, Bilbies had been absent in NSW National Parks for more than 100 years.
+These two populations have increased over time and are estimated at 175 individuals in the Pilliga (2023 census) and 116 individuals in Mallee Cliffs (2022 census).

 Threats To Wildlife Awc Numbat © AWC